All Episodes

 Guess what?

-Well, theoretically that's true.
+Well, theoretically, that's true.

-Uh so there have been instances of price fixing.
+So there have been instances of price fixing.

-Uh but uh your overall point is well taken, but it still doesn't matter.
+But your overall point is well taken, but it still doesn't matter.

 There are people out there who think that exactly what you described happens.

-Raise that price twenty-five cents a gallon, and automatically it uh goes up.
+Raise that price 25 cents a gallon.

 People think that.

-And it well, we're dealing in a political situation.
+And we're dealing in a political situation.

-Uh uh, oftentimes in politics, perception is the reality, and if you want there's no greater proof of that than to watch how these sycophant members of Congress and the Senate are behaving on this.
+And there's no greater proof of that than to watch how these sycophant members of Congress and the Senate are behaving on this.

-They are reacting totally uh to the people's perceptions out there, and they're falling right because it is an election year.
+They are reacting totally to the people's perceptions out there, and they're falling right because it is an election year.

-So we will uh we'll see where this goes.
+So we will see where this goes.

 Thanks, Eric, for the phone call.